yuvaraj-6867/qa-collaboration-platform/backend/README.md

-# QA Collaboration Platform - Backend API
+# QA Platform - Backend API

 A Ruby on Rails API for managing test cases, tickets, and QA workflows.